 Where to find Taiwan street food

-Taichung: Fengjia Night Market, located next to Fengjia University, claims to be the largest night market in Taiwan.
-Indeed, it seems to occupy
+Fengjia Night Market, located next to Fengjia University, claims to be the largest night market in Taiwan.
+Indeed, it doesn’t just occupy one or two streets: instead, it snakes through an entire neighborhood where, instead of having stalls, the shops on either side of the street extend their awnings to form the night market.

-Kaohsiung: Ruifeng Night Market is the largest night market in Kaoshiung, but roughly half of the night market is dedicated to non-food stalls (clothing, accessories, carnival games, and so on.)
+Ruifeng Night Market is the largest night market in Kaoshiung, but roughly half of the night market is dedicated to retail and game stalls where you can buy cheap iPhone cases, t-shirts, and the like.
+There are also more “trendy” street food stalls here selling dishes like extra-long french fries, rather than more traditional snacks.

-Jiufen Old Street in New Taipei City, for instance, is known for its yuyuan (taro balls), while Anping Old Street in Tainan is famous for its air-popped prawn/shrimp crackers.
+Jiufen Old Street is known for its yuyuan (taro balls), while

 Download your free Taiwan street food checklist